openvinotoolkit/datumaro/docs/source/docs/level-up/basic_skills/03_dataset_import_export.rst

   .. tab-item:: Python

-    With Pthon API, we can import the data through `Dataset` as below.
+    With Python API, we can import the data through ``Dataset`` as below.

     .. code-block:: python